 If you're tired of tutorial hell, if you want to build real projects that impress recruiters, if you're serious about getting a job in tech—this program is for you.
 No fluff, no outdated content, just practical, hands-on learning that gets results.

-The current batch started on 8th December 2025, but new batches open regularly.
+Batch 10 launches on 2 May 2026.
 Join now, and in three months, you'll have a portfolio full of live projects, a skill set that companies want, and the confidence to apply for full-stack developer roles.

 This is your chance to go from "I want to learn coding" to "I'm a full-stack developer with deployed projects."
 Let's build your future together.